 My approach is Humanistic and Integrative, which means my training covered a range of approaches and this enables me to work in a way that meets individual need.
 My work is embedded within the ‘Person Centred Approach’, which places the emphasis on you, believing you are the expert on yourself.
 Entering into counselling is a process and an opportunity to tell your story and to gain greater insight.
 I will support you to find your way through difficult and sensitive areas, with care and empathy.
 Having time to reflect and explore helps to increase greater self- awareness and access to answers from within.

-I also have a keen interest in Gestalt therapy and am currently undertaking advanced training.
+I am currently in the 4th year of training to become a Gestalt psychotherapist.
 Gestalt therapy emphasises the importance of ‘presence’ and working in the ‘here and now’.
 Through experimenting and using all our senses, we find out what gets in the way and also what nourishes us.
 Identifying what is going on in our mind and bodies leads to deeper insight and healing.
 It is easy to be self-critical, but this approach places the emphasis on developing a sense of curiosity and compassion towards ourselves.
 As well as a focus on building self-support and so we can face the challenges that life throws at us.

 Training, qualifications & experience